Llorx/pacopack/peformance.md

 Plain objects in V8 are faster than `Map` when accessing keys for some detailed reasons (hidden classes and such), so we are going to abuse this.
 In objects you can set as key strings, numbers (which are converted to strings) and `Symbol`s. `Symbol`s are unique and cannot be replicated in the entire JavaScript engine if you don't allow for it, so is impossible that the prototype of a plain object contains a specific `Symbol` of your property.

-With this we can do a thing.
-Instead of asking an object for the key 2 times (one with `hasOwnProperty` and the other when requesting the value), we can set a specific object which has a specific `Symbol`, so we can check for that `Symbol` directly.
+With this we can do a thing: Instead of asking an object for the key 2 times (one with `hasOwnProperty` and the other when requesting the value), we can set a specific object which has a specific `Symbol`, so we can check for that `Symbol` directly.
 If there's no `Symbol`, you will receive `undefined`.
 Exactly the same as `Map` does.
 Here's the code:
 ```javascript
 const S = Symbol();
 const map = {};